 My American friends always tell me how they love Ireland.
-But when I stayed in Chicago in the 1990s they described an Ireland I never knew existed.
-On a recent visit back, it seems that little has changed.
+But when I stayed in Chicago in the 1990s, they described an Ireland I never knew existed.
+On a recent visit back, it seemed that little has changed.

 Maybe a little self-awareness and education about how the Irish really live might help.

 1. We don’t live in thatched cottages anymore -- get real.
 We’re an urbanized society and have the same living standards as the rest of the world.

 2. We don’t say "faith" and "begorrah" or chase leprechauns -- Hollywood has infected the brains of too many Irish Americans.
 We don’t believe in fairies, banshees, or leprechauns, unless it is for gullible Americans.